mind-changer/lite-social-presence-system/README.md

 ```

 ### Accept party invitation API
+Path parameter
+1. user-id: ID of the user
+2. party-id: ID of the party, which is sent in the Create Party API response

+Response body
+1. status: status of operation

 ```
 curl --location --request PATCH 'localhost:80/lite-social-presence-system/users/{user-id}/party-invitations/{party-id}'
 ```

 ### Reject party invitation API
+Path parameter
+1. user-id: ID of the user
+2. party-id: ID of the party, which is sent in the Create Party API response

+Response body
+1. status: status of operation
 ```
 curl --location --request DELETE 'localhost:80/lite-social-presence-system/users/{user-id}/party-invitations/{party-id}'
 ```

 ### Leave party API
+Path parameter
+1. user-id: ID of the user
+2. party-id: ID of the party, which is sent in the Create Party API response

+Response body
+1. status: status of operation

 ```
 curl --location --request DELETE 'localhost:80/lite-social-presence-system/users/{user-id}/joined-parties/current/{party-id}'
 ```

 ### Kick party member API
+Path parameter
+1. user-id: ID of the user
+2. party-id: ID of the party, which is sent in the Create Party API response
+3. member-id: userID of the party member to be kicked

+Response body
+1. status: status of operation
 ```
 curl --location --request DELETE 'localhost:80/lite-social-presence-system/users/{user-id}/parties/{party-id}/members/{member-id}'
 ```